 Where can I use the 1020RX Pharmacy Card?

 Our pharmacy card is accepted at over 60,000 participating pharmacies throughout the United States.
 The network includes pharmacy chains such well-known drug store as Rite Aid, Medicine Shoppe, Walgreens and more as well as thousands of independent pharmacies nationwide.
 Pharmacy locations can be obtained by contacting customer service at 800-710-2079 between the hours of 9:00 AM to 5 PM EST. If a neighborhood pharmacy is not already participating in our network, please have them call us at 800-7-1020RX (800-710-2079).
-We will send them information about how they can participate in the network so that you can take advantage of the savings at your pharmacy of choice.
+We will send them information about how they can join our network so that you can take advantage of the savings at your pharmacy of choice.

 What if my pharmacy doesn’t recognize the card?

 What is my average discount on drugs not listed in one of the tiers?

 Members save an average of 46% on generic and brand-name prescription drugs.
 There is not a guaranteed percentage saving on every prescription purchase.
 THE MEMBER ALWAYS RECEIVES THE CONTRACT PRICE OR THE PHARMACY’S PRICE, WHICHEVER IS LESS.

 What is a generic drug?